forrestxu123/Android-Framework-System-Design/README.md

 [- Android Sensor Framework:](#f)

-- Android Booting Process:   //TODO:

-- Android Connectivity Framework:  //TODO:

-- Android Installation/Package Framework:  //TODO:

-- Android Activity Manager:  //TODO:

-- Android Runtime:  //TODO:

-- Android WindowManager: //TODO:

-- Performance Optimization:  //TODO:

-- Battery Usage and Power Management:  //TODO:

-- Resource Management:  //TODO:

-- Jetpack Compose//TODO:

-- Coroutine //TODO:

-- ViewModel //TODO:
-(Note: This document is a work in progress and will be continually updated.)
+(Note: This document is a work in progress and will be continually updated.
+In the future, it will include detailed information on Android Booting Process, Android Connectivity Framework, Android Installation/Package Framework, Android Activity Manager, Android Runtime, Android WindowManager, Performance Optimization, Battery Usage and Power Management, Resource Management, Jetpack Compose, Coroutine, ViewModel, and more )

  <a name="a"></a>